mathworks-ref-arch/container-images/matlab-deps/README.md

 To report suspected security issues, follow [these instructions](https://github.com/mathworks-ref-arch/container-images/blob/main/SECURITY.md).

 ## Technical Support
-If you require assistance or have a request for additional features or capabilities, please contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).
+If you require assistance or have a request for additional features or capabilities, contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).

 ----